YaseminTopsakal/React.js-Recipes-project/README.md

-It's a recipe project that I seamlessly integrated REST API calls using React.js,Redux and Axios, providing fast and efficient data exchange.
+It's a recipes project that I seamlessly integrated REST API calls using React.js,Redux and Axios, providing fast and efficient data exchange.

 You can watch the video of the project from the link below.